jelastic-jps/timeZoneChange/README.md

 This repository provides Time Zone Change add-on for Jelastic Platform.

-**Time Zone Change** is a Time Zone change tool. add-on to set the needed Time Zone settings.
+**Time Zone Change** is a Time Zone change tool, add-on to set the needed Time Zone settings.

 **Type of nodes this add-on can be applied to**:
 - All node types.